johnwcowan/r7rs-work/CoreAsn1.md

 followed by length bytes
 followed by encoded objects, alternating between keys and values.

+Timestamps: Type byte `18`
+followed by length bytes
+followed by ASCII encoding of a ISO 8601 timestamp without hyphens, colons, or spaces

-Skipping unknown types.
+## Skipping unknown types

   * If type byte is `1F`, `3F`, `5F`, `7F`, `9F`, `BF` or `DF`, skip one additional type byte.
   * Read and interpret length bytes.
   * Skip number of bytes equal to the length.

-Note:  If interoperability with other ASN.1 systems is important, use `30` (vector) instead of `E0` for lists, and do not encode floats, symbols, or mappings.
+Note:  If interoperability with other ASN.1 systems is important, encode vectors instead of lists, and do not encode floats, symbols, or mappings.

 Equivalent textual format: [Core S-expressions](CoreSexps.md).